derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 **User Stories**

-As a user, I want country information to include at least name, capital city, population and currency information.
+As a user, I expect country information to include at least name, capital city, population and currency information.

-As a user, I want to have current and future weather.
+As a user, I expect current and future weather.

-As a user, I want exchange information.
+As a user, I expect exchange information.

 **Getting Started**